nihalkadri/NLP_GenerativeAI_Projects_/README.md

 The notebook `Sentiment_Analysis_with_Transformers_04.ipynb` focuses on performing sentiment analysis using Hugging Face's Transformers library.
 This project implements various pre-trained models, including DistilBERT, RoBERTa, and BERT, to classify the sentiment of text data.
 By leveraging these state-of-the-art transformer models, the project demonstrates how to effectively analyze and interpret sentiments in textual content, providing insights into the emotional tone conveyed in the data.

+## Project 5: Query_Evaluation_for_Topic_Modelling_05.ipynb

+### Description

+The notebook `Query_Evaluation_for_Topic_Modelling_05.ipynb` explores topic modeling techniques using a dataset of queries related to various Microsoft products and services.
+The project involves preprocessing the input data, applying Latent Dirichlet Allocation (LDA) and Latent Semantic Analysis/Indexing (LSA/LSI) to identify underlying topics within the queries.
+Additionally, it utilizes pyLDAvis for topic modeling visualization, providing interactive insights into topic distributions.
+The model's effectiveness is further evaluated using the CoherenceModel from the `gensim` library, enabling a comprehensive assessment of topic quality and coherence.